 National Average 84.51%

-- It is the expectation of the Department of Nursing that at least 50% of an entering cohort will complete the program within three years of starting the first nursing course.
+- It is the expectation of the Department of Nursing that at least 50% of an entering cohort will complete the program within three years of matriculation in nursing.

 Onondaga Completion Rates for 2015-2016: 51.29%

-- It is the expectation of the Department of Nursing that at least 80% of graduates and employers responding to surveys indicate satisfaction with adequacy and effectiveness of the program at moderate degree or above.
+It is the expectation of the Department of Nursing that at least 80% of graduates responding to surveys indicate satisfaction or above with overall education obtained through the nursing program.

-- It is the expectation of the Department of Nursing that at least 80% of graduates responding to the graduate survey are employed as a Registered Nurse.
+It is the expectation of the Department of Nursing that at least 80% of graduates responding to the graduate survey are employed or engaged in ongoing education in the field.